ipcamit/KIMNeighborList.jl/README.md

 Seems faster then NeighbourLists.jl that I currently use in `kim_api.jl`.
 Ported specifically for use in `kim_api.jl` but can be used standalone.

+It offers both high performance and rich features like multiple cutoff distances and neighbors on non contributed padding atoms.

 ## Installation

 1. First, ensure you have Julia 1.10+ installed.